Tanguy-ddv/pygame-arts/README.md

     pygame.display.flip()

-lenna.unload() # Unload the Art if permanent is False.
+lenna.unload() # Unload the Art if permanent is False. pygame.quit()
-# by using force_load_on_start and permanent, you easily load and unload between the different phases to avoided over multiplicating the loaded ressources.
-pygame.quit()
 ```

 ### Common elements

-All arts have an argument force_load_on_start and permanent to manage its loading/unloading behavior.
-They all can be transformed, they all need
-an ld_kwargs passed with **, with at least the entries 'antialias' : [bool] and 'cost_threshold' : [int]
-If the surface obtain with .get() is modified later, the modification will appear only on this surface.
-Get has another argument, match: gamarts.Art, used to match the index of another art to synchronize animations.
-The constructor of each Art also has another argument, transformation: gamarts.transform.Transformation, used to apply
-a transformation in the loading of the Art.
-All Arts have a list of durations representing the time each frame will be displayed.
-They also can have an introduction, being the number of frames that it skipped when the animation loops.
-For example, an animation of a character running
-could be composed of 3 frames to prepare and 7 to run.
-If introduction=3, then the 8th displayed frame is the animation's fourth.

 All arts have several methods and properties:
 - ``surfaces``: a property returning a tuple of all the art's surfaces